rsbabcock/react-todo-drag-drop/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+1) After cloning run:

+`npm install`

+2) To run jsonServer for the faux database run:

+`json-server --watch db.json`

+     open localhost:3000/todos if you want to see on the browser what todo's you have

-To run the sass files :
+3) To run the sass files :

 `sass --watch styles/main.scss:index.css`